The Kotobuki Squadron

 - Henpecked Husband: He seems to be a complete pushover to his wife, even after she left him, given his constant wallowing of her absence.

 - The Lost Lenore: While she's not dead, he constantly suffers that his wife Miki left him for being unable to leave all his guns.

 - Martial Pacifist: Despite his restrain over fighting once again, he has no qualm when he is convinced that he's needed to take care of the airship hijackers.
-Even then, all his guns are filled with rubber bullet, even in the bar where there's no sensitive airship console exist.
+Even then, all his guns are filled with rubber bullets, even in the bar where there's no sensitive airship console to accidentally damage.

 - Nervous Wreck: He's easy to spook and constantly worries about everything.
 Even when he's showing his badass side, he's still lamenting that he has to shoot at people again.

 - Oblivious to Love: He's too obsessed with his ex-wife that he doesn't realize that Ririko is very much in love with him.